 - And finally…this short PETA interview with Moby.
 I’ve got mixed opinions about PETA.
 But what I like about Moby here is his intelligent approach to not eating meat.
 Moby approaches this delicate subject with a lot of class.
 He has a great haircut too.

 The best and worst things about this challenge…

 The best things about going veggie:

-Finding out my Doctor back in the UK is useless – I have for a long time suffered a really uncomfortable pain in my lower stomach.
+Confirming that my Doctor back in the UK is useless – I have for a long time suffered a really uncomfortable pain in my lower stomach.
 The Doc told me it was just stress.
-I used to tell him well I’m pretty fucking happy right now so how could that be so…during this challenge I cut out milk and my pain just disappeared.
+I used to tell him well I’m pretty happy right now so how could that be so…during this challenge I cut out milk and my pain just disappeared.
 Milk was the cause!
 Haven’t felt the pain since I stopped drinking it.

 The worst things about going veggie:

 I’ve experienced the highs and lows of vegetarianism.
-It’s not difficult at all when I have my own base, but it makes travel a right pain in the arse.
-Even though it makes life more difficult for me – I’m going to stay veggie and make it work.
+It’s not difficult at all when I have my own base, but it makes travel a right pain in.
+Even though it makes life more difficult for me – I’m going to try and stay veggie and make it work.
 The inner peace it has given me is utterly priceless.
-When I travel, especially in remote places – I will consider eating fish as I believe it’s the less (suffering) of three evils.
+When I travel, especially in remote places – I will maybe consider eating fish as I believe it’s the less (suffering) of three evils.
+But I don’t want to.
 I just want my diet to be as cruelty-free as possible, depending on my environment and current not-so-conventional lifestyle.
 That’s about it for now.